-Corequisite: PLA 101 or LNC 111 The basic techniques of legal research, which is divided into three main types of legal authority: case law, legislation, and secondary sources, are covered.
-Proper citation forms are stressed along with "briefing" of cases,
+45 lecture hours Corequisite: PLA 101

+The basic techniques of legal research, which is divided into three main types of legal authority: case law, legislation, and secondary sources, are covered.
+Proper citation forms are stressed along with "briefing" of cases, and memo preparation.